Seagate/cortx-management-portal/CortxManagementPortalQuickstart.md

 </p>
 </details>

-## 1.3 Run Unit Test
+## 1.3 Run Unit Test - new process

-You can perform unit tests in two ways:

-1. Manual Unit Testing

-2. Test using build RPMs
+You can run a Unit Test using build RPMs:

    - RPMs are generated for each pull request, please find RPMS's on below location for the cortx-management-portal.